7 Ways to Share Your Sermon throughout the Week

 Here is a Free Pastor’s Guide to Repurposing Content that will walk you step-by-step through how to repurpose content from this coming Sunday’s message.
 Set aside 20-30 minutes to go through this guide this weekend.
 And next week, get ready to inspire, encourage, disciple, and provide hope throughout the week to your community while still having time to get all the other things on your to-do list done.

-• Alicia Granholm
+• Dr. Alicia Granholm

 Alicia Granholm is senior director of Faith+Lead and a leadership and church consultant based in Minneapolis, Minnesota, USA.
 She helps pastors and leaders engage culture to make a lasting impact.
 For nearly two decades, she has trained, equipped, and empowered followers of Jesus to engage their local communities by contextualizing the Gospel and its application.
 Alicia compassionately crosses cultural boundaries having lived, studied, traveled, and served in 25 countries on six continents.
 Alicia has a Doctor of Strategic Leadership, Global Consulting (Regent University), MDiv (Bethel Seminary), and MA in Teaching (University of St. Thomas).